Adita: Facing the “Silent Ghost”

 Adita has always dreamt of being a dancer and policewoman.
 She has started to accept that because of her posterior fossa syndrome, her balance may be an issue, but she is an idealist and wants to protect people and fight for injustices.
 She admires the character of Felicie from the movie LEAP because she was an orphan and fought against everything to become a ballet dancer and one day dance in Paris.
 Just like Felicie, Adita hopes to one day reach her dreams of being a dancer despite her diagnosis.

 Adita and her family heard about the Pediatric Brain Tumor Foundation through research about family support resources and are thrilled to have a community that understands the intricacies of a brain tumor diagnosis.
-PBTF’s survivorship research guidebook and virtual family support groups have been very beneficial to their entire family as they continue to navigate their journey.
+Our survivorship research guidebook and virtual family support groups have also helped their entire family continue to navigate their journey.